nicholas-kebbas/blockchain-based-voting-system/README.md

 The original timeline did not allocate time to implement public/private keys or digital signatures.
 Ring signature functionality is dependent on having some type of existing digital signature infrastructure in place.
+I've moved back "Implement solution to blockchain forking" but was still able to start in the ring signature on schedule.

-Updated Timeline:
+### Updated Timeline:

 Week 1a: Grant write privileges to blockchain from only certain nodes (Permissioned Ledger) :white_check_mark:

 Week 1b: Provide voting user interface and downloadable ballet :white_check_mark:

-Week 2a: Implement solution to blockchain forking.
-(Implement Round Robin Consensus, Delegated Proof of Stake, or something similar) :x:
+Week 2a: Implement signed data transactions, public and private keys :white_check_mark:

-Week 2b: Implement data transactions and Digital Signatures for validation on blockchain :hourglass_flowing_sand:
+Week 2b: Verify on the blockchain by digital signature :hourglass_flowing_sand: (Currently a bug in verification)

 CHECKPOINT - 5/1/19

-Week 3a: Start work on encrypting voting results using ring signature algorithm
+Week 3a: Start work on encrypting voting results using ring signature algorithm :hourglass_flowing_sand:

-Week 3b: Verify on the blockchain by digital signature
+Week 3b: Validate ring signature results  :x:

+Week 4a: Implement solution to blockchain forking.
+(Implement Round Robin Consensus, Delegated Proof of Stake, etc. or use a Canononical Tree)  :x:

-Week 4: Verify integrity of the votes and count the votes Final Due Date/Demo - 5/16/19 at 2:30 p.m.
+Week 4b: Verify integrity of the votes and count the votes  :x:
+Final Due Date/Demo - 5/16/19 at 2:30 p.m.

-Permissioned Blockchain
+### Permissioned Blockchain
 <addr>

     /* For simplicity's sake, this can just be the Port Numbers since we're collecting that info already.